-1.7 The study area is situated off Leyland's Road, Burgess Hill, at the north edge of the St John's Conservation Area.
-The site itself comprises an approximately rectangular shaped parcel of land, which encompasses an area of approximately 0.6ha.
+1.8 The study area is situated off Leylands Road, Burgess Hill, at the north edge of the St John's Conservation Area.
+The site itself comprises an approximately rectangular-shaped parcel of land, which encompasses an area of approximately 0.6ha.
 It contains a complex of buildings known as Hambrook School (formerly Marle Place), with a car park and enclosed play area to the north and a garden to the south.
 The topography within and around the site generally slopes very slightly downwards from north to south, at around 45m aOD (above Ordnance Datum).
 The site is bounded to the west, north and east by relatively Modern residential development, whilst Marle Place Park is situated immediately to the south.
-There are intermittent mature trees and bushes situated along the line of the southern and southwestern parts of the site perimeter.
+At the time of the walkover survey, the north site perimeter consisted of a high brick wall with metal gated entrances.
+The west site perimeter, in the area to the north of the building complex, comprised a new metal wire-mesh fence, which was located immediately adjacent to a footpath.
+The east site perimeter, to the north of the building complex, consisted of a brick wall.
+The west, south and east site perimeters, in the area to the south of the building, consisted of a new wooden fence, part of which divided the car park from the garden.
+There were intermittent mature trees and bushes situated along the line of the southern and southwestern parts of the site perimeter.